leoahnn/leosaysger.github.io/_posts/2016-02-14-welcome-to-jekyll.markdown

 date:   2016-02-14 12:46:14 -0500
 categories: blog code
 ---
-One of the most difficult parts of learning something new is the paring of the wheat from the chaff.
+One of the most difficult parts of learning something new is paring the wheat from the chaff.
 Luckily, I've been able to find a few good resources to sink my teeth into.
 I've been learning Ruby through [The Odin Project] and Javascript through [FreeCodeCamp].
 And I recently enrolled [Viking Code School], a bootcamp that focuses on fullstack dev.